Nllii/Apollo/README.md

 - [x] provide a better installing scripts without using 3rd party libraries
 - [x] Clean repo history

-know issues to fix
+known issues to fix with java installing.
-1. - if the system stops responding via ssh discount it from the network(if wifi, kick it off the network and reconnet) and ssh again.

-2. Restart system and keep reboot until it everything is installed.
+Restart system and keep rebooting until it succeeds.